rsalmei/refine/README.md

 ## What it does

-This is a tool that will scan any given paths, and run some command on them.
+This is a tool that will help you manage your media collection.
+It will scan some given paths, and detect duplicated files, or even rebuild all their filenames according to your rules!

-The `dupes` command will analyze and report the possibly duplicated files, both by size and name.
+The `dupes` command will analyze and report the possibly duplicated files, either by size or name.
 It will even load a sample from each file, in order to guarantee they are indeed duplicated.
+It is a small sample by default but can help reduce false positives a lot, and you can increase it if you want.

-The new `rebuild` command is a great achievement, if I say so myself, which will smartly rebuild the filenames of your entire collection!
-It can strip parts of filenames, remove previous sequence numbers, smartly detect misspelled names by comparing with the other files, sort the detected file groups by creation date, and finally regenerate the sequence numbers, renaming all files accordingly...
+The new `rebuild` command is a great achievement, if I say so myself.
+It will smartly rebuild the filenames of your entire collection by stripping parts of filenames you don't want, removing any sequence numbers, smartly detecting misspelled names by comparing with adjacent files, sorting the detected groups deterministically by creation date, regenerating sequence numbers, and finally renaming all these files!
+It's awesome to quickly find your video or music library neatly sorted automatically...
+And the next time you run it, since it is deterministic, it will only detect the new files added since the last time.
+Pretty cool, huh?
+And don't worry, you can review all the changes before applying them.

 It is blazingly fast and tiny, made 100% in Rust 🦀!

-In the future, this tool could make much more, like for instance moving duplicated files, including a GUI to enable easily acting upon them, etc., hence the open name `refine`...
+In the future, this tool could make much more, like for instance moving duplicated files, renaming files without rebuilding everything, perhaps supporting aliases for names, including a GUI to enable easily acting upon files, etc., hence the open `refine` name...

+## New in 0.7

+- global: new --include option to filter input files
+- rebuild: new --force option to easily rename new files
+- rebuild: new interactive mode by default, making --dry_run obsolete (removed), with new --yes option to bypass it (good for automation)
+- rebuild: auto fix renaming errors
+- dupes: faster performance by ignoring groups with 1 file (thus avoiding loading samples)
+- rebuild: smaller memory consumption by caching file extensions

 ## How to use it